roangelo.net

 - Phenomenology

-- 'There are objects'
+- 'There are physical objects'

-- Contradiction versus "first principles"
+- Contradiction versus First principles

 - Innate Ideas